baharul/hungerstation-poc/README.md

 # Running Scripts

-      1. Enable Recursive permission for the existing folder - chmod -R 777 .
+      1. Enable execution permission for the files - chmod +x deployment.sh  && chmod +x remove.sh

       2. In Your terminal, Enter sh deploy.sh to trigger the deployment.

-      3. mvn test -Dcucumber.filter.tags="@frontend" - // Run only frontend Test cases
+      3. To be on safer side, Please keep the localhost and port 80 free for deploying the ingress object as we use it as host for our backend service.

 # Screenshots